Alan Winnington

 As a member of the Communist Party of Great Britain (CPGB) and an Asian correspondent for the Daily Worker, Winnington travelled to China and witnessed the defeat of the KMT by the Chinese Communist Party.
-During his life in China he became closely acquainted with many leading Chinese communist leaders including Mao Zedong, Zhou Enlai, Liu Shaoqi, and Zhu De.
-During the Korean War he was one of only two English-speaking journalists to cover the war from the North's perspective, and was active in securing the fair treatment of British and American POWs captured by the Chinese and North Koreans.
-However, once the British government heard he had contacted British POWs, and angered by his publication of warcrimes committed by the South Korean and American forces, it banished him from the UK and left him to live as a stateless exile.
+Now living in China, he grew close to many leading Chinese politicians including Mao Zedong, Zhou Enlai, Liu Shaoqi, and Zhu De.
+During the Korean War he worked closely with Wilfred Burchett, as the only two English-speaking journalists to cover the war from the North's perspective.
+Winnington helped to secure the fair treatment of British and American POWs captured by Chinese and North Korean forces.

-Winnington then travelled to Norsu territory in Sichuan to document the abolition of slavery by the Chinese Communist Party, becoming the first European to live within a Norsu community and return alive.
-He also lived among the Wa people and interviewed their shamans and headhunters, publishing his findings in Slaves of the Cool Mountains (1959).
-Winnington also travelled to Tibet where he was an honoured guest of both the Dalai Lama and the Panchen Lama, experiences which he recorded in the travelog, Tibet (1957).
-His positive reputation and support from both the Chinese Communist Party and the Tibetan Buddhist officials placed Winnington in a position to obtain a greater insight into Tibetan life in the 1950s than any other journalist.
+Now permanently living in China, Winnington undertook an ethnographic study of isolated regions in South-West China.
+He travelled to Norsu territory in Sichuan to document the abolition of slavery by the Chinese Communist Party, interviewing freed slaves and former headhunters, becoming the first European to live within a Norsu community and return alive.
+He also lived among the Wa people, interviewing their shamans and headhunters.
+His findings were published in his book Slaves of the Cool Mountains (1959).
+Winnington also travelled to Tibet as an honoured guest of both the Dalai Lama and Panchen Lama, experiences which he recorded in the travelog Tibet (1957).
+His positive reputation with both Chinese communists and Tibetan Buddhist placed Winnington in a position to obtain a greater insight into Tibetan life in the 1950s than most other journalist.
 After becoming disillusioned with Chinese politics and suffering constant harassment, he left China in 1960 with the help of Harry Pollitt and moved to East Germany.
 He spent the remainder of his life in East Germany, working as an author of crime-fiction, children's books, and starring as a movie actor in various films.
 His autobiography Breakfast With Mao (1986) was published posthumously.

 Currently Winnington's work is being used by activists and historians to uncover the location of mass graves in Taejon in preparation for an upcoming peace park.